About us

 Who are we?

-Active Play Therapies was set up in 2014 by Anna with an OT colleague to provide a high quality therapy service without age, diagnosis or time constraints.
+Active Play Therapies is run by Anna Willis, specialist occupational therapist and Advanced Sensory Integration Practitioner.
+Active Play Therapies was set up in 2014 by two OTs, Anna and Amelia, to provide a high quality therapy service without age, diagnosis or time constraints.
 We specialise in occupational therapy for children, families and adults across Dorset.
-Active Play Therapies is made up of a collection of wonderful therapists and assistants who are experienced and trained in a range of areas, including sensory integration, neurodevelopmental conditions (autism, ADHD, DCD/ dyspraxia) and restricted eating.
+Active Play Therapies is made up of a collection of wonderful therapists who are experienced and trained in a range of areas, including sensory integration, neurodevelopmental conditions (autism, ADHD) and picky eating.

 Our Therapists